Online Poker Tournaments | Poker Strategy Sit N Go Strategy

 To understand why we need to look at the alternative view - $ev.
 The prize pool of most sit n go tournaments is divided as 50% to 1st place, 30% to 2nd and 20% to 3rd.
 If everyone has equal stacks before the hand and the prize pool is $100 then you have $25 in $ev.

-In order to make a 'good' bubble decision we need to ignore the gain / loss in chips and instead look at the $ev balance.
+In order to make a 'good' bubble strategy decision we need to ignore the gain / loss in chips and instead look at the $ev balance.
 If you call this bet and lose your $ev will be zero - you are out in 4th.
 However, If you call and win your $ev does not double!

 This is the key point.
 Your $ev will certainly rise, but the nature of poker means that you are in no way guaranteed 1st place.
 In fact a run of bad cards could easily see you out in 3rd!!
 Mathematical models show that winning this hand would give you a $ev of around $37 with each of your opponents not in the hand increasing their own $ev to $31.50c.